zopefoundation/zope.authentication/README.txt

-This package provides several components integrating the Zope security implementation into zope 3 applications.
+This package provides a definition of authentication concepts for use in Zope Framework.